Welcome to the NetEnt world of online casino! Our portfolio of world class slots are just a few clicks away.

 No matter whether you are a total beginner or a seasoned vet, it’s very important that you understand all the aspects of online casino in order to make sure your experience is as fun, safe and secure as possible.

 Here, you can find out how games work, how we keep them random and fair, how you can play responsibly and how our industry is regulated.
 This is key to avoiding any misconceptions or unclarity and will allow you – the player – to focus on what is most important: having fun!

-Online slots certainly look different than the classic land-based casino slots of yesteryear.
+Video slots certainly look different than the classic land-based casino slots of yesteryear.
 The graphics, sound and gameplay make for an incredible entertainment experience.
 Most games today have a plethora of symbols, bet-lines and action happening in the gameplay.
 As a player, it’s important to know what it all means, which games to choose, and what all of the symbols mean.
-This document will give you a basic understanding of how online slots work.
+This document will give you a basic understanding of how video slots work.

 The term Betlines refers to a classic way of determining a win in a slot game.
 When the same symbols appear (usually from left to right) in a pre-determined pattern, the player receives a win according to the betting table.